heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/SET_UP_A_WINDOWS_DEVELOPMENT_ENVIRONMENT.md

 is isolated from the rest of the system.

-To exclude the WSL distribution from Windows Defender, you can run the following command in a PowerShell terminal as an administrator as seen in the previous
+To exclude the WSL distribution from Windows Defender, you can run the following command in a PowerShell terminal as administrator as seen in the previous
 section:

 ```powershell